New Lanark: New Lanark today

 It has been estimated that over 400,000 people visit the village each year.
 The importance of New Lanark has been recognised by UNESCO as one of Scotland's six World Heritage Sites, the others being Edinburgh Old and New Towns, Heart of Neolithic Orkney, St Kilda, the Antonine Wall and the Forth Bridge.
 The mills and town were listed in 2001 after an unsuccessful application for World Heritage listing in 1986.

 About 130 people live in New Lanark.
 Of the residential buildings, only Mantilla Row has not been restored.
 Some of the restoration work was undertaken by the NLA and the NLCT.
-Braxfield Row and most of Long Row were restored by private individuals who bought the houses as derelict shells and restored them as private houses.
-Seven houses in Double Row have been externally restored by the NLCT and are being sold for private ownership.
-In addition to the 21 owner-occupied properties in the village there are 45 rented properties which were let by the NLA, which was a registered housing association.
+Braxfield Row and most of Long Row and Double Row were restored by private individuals who bought the houses as derelict shells and restored them as private houses.
+Seven houses in Double Row have been externally restored by the NLCT and have been being sold for private ownership.
+In addition to the 26 owner-occupied properties in the village there are 45 rented properties which were let by the NLA, which was a registered housing association.
 The NLA also owned other buildings in the village.
 In 2009 the NLA was wound up as being financially and administratively unviable, and responsibility for the village's tenanted properties passed to the NLCT.

 In 2009 Clydesdale Bank released a new series of Scottish banknotes, of which the 20-pound note features New Lanark on its reverse.

 Considerable attention has been given to maintaining the historical authenticity of the village.
 No television aerials or satellite dishes are allowed in the village, and services such as telephone, television and electricity are delivered though buried cables.
 To provide a consistent appearance all external woodwork is painted white, and doors and windows follow a consistent design.
 Householders used to be banned from owning dogs, but this rule is no longer enforced.

 Some features introduced by the NLT, such as commercial signage and a glass bridge connecting the Engine House and Mill Number Three, have been criticised.
 The retention of a 1924-pattern red telephone box in the village square has also been seen as inappropriate.

 The mills, the hotel and most of the non-residential buildings in the village are owned and operated by the NLT through wholly owned companies.